Biography

 Research interests

-I welcome PhD proposals on my research interests and expertise.
+I always welcome PhD proposals on my research interests and expertise.
 I am currently supervising the following PhD Candidates:

 Antony Horne (ESRC SCDTP 1+3, as first supervisor);